elavallee13/Pattern_Prodigy/README.md

 Pattern_Prodigy

 ## Description
 In the ever-evolving world of programming, understanding intricate details can be a challenge.
 One such intricate detail, regularly causing confusion among newcomers and seasoned developers alike, is Regular Expressions (or regex).
-This project, "Regex Unraveled", is an in-depth tutorial aiming to demystify the components of regex.
+This project, "Pattern Prodigy", is an in-depth breakdown aiming to demystify the components of regex.
 We will delve into its constructs, exploring how each part functions.
 By the end of this tutorial, readers will gain a solid foundation in regex, enabling them to harness its power efficiently.

 ## Installation